-- Clean the shrimp and season with 1 tbsp of cajun spice.
+Sprinkle the shrimp with 1 tbsp of cajun spice and toss well.
 Drizzle the flour over the shrimp and toss in a bowl to make sure each shrimp is covered in flour.

-- In a deep skillet add butter and olive oil and heat over high heat.
+In a deep skillet add the butter and olive oil and heat over high heat.
 Add shrimp and cook on each side about 2 min until crisp.
-Remove shrimp from skillet and set aside.
+Remove shrimp from the skillet and set aside.

-- In the same skillet add chicken broth and heavy cream.
-Season with additional cajun spice if preferred.
-Cook until sauce thickens a bit from the heavy cream, then add Parmesan cheese and whisk.
-Add fettuccine and shrimp to the sauce and toss.
+In the same skillet add chicken broth and heavy cream.
+Season with additional cajun spice if preferred and/or salt and pepper.
+Bring to a boil then add the Parmesan cheese and whisk.
+Add fettuccine and shrimp back to the pot and toss.